wanglin2/mind-map/web/src/pages/Doc/en/changelog/index.md

 New: 1.Supports one click zoom to fit the canvas function.
 2.Press and hold the Ctrl key to activate the multi selection function on demand through configuration.
 3.Support setting to left click to select multiple nodes and right click to drag the canvas.
 4. Support controlling whether nodes are allowed to be edited.
 5.Add a method for destroying mind maps.

 Fix: 1.Fix the issue where holding down the Ctrl key to select multiple nodes does not trigger the click event for the node.
+2.Fixed the issue of node style loss when clearing a node and then entering text.

 ## 0.5.11